 Proposition 1.
-When the loan monitoring cost of banking sectors, c, is higher than the critical value and $E_j$ , a foreign bank's equity, is relatively lower than $E_i$ , the domestic bank's equity size, it is more likely that the financial regulatory policy, i.e., the capital adequacy ratio regulation, has the property of strategic substitute.
+When the loan monitoring cost of banking sectors, c, is higher than the critical level, T, and a foreign bank's equity, $E_j$ , is relatively lower than the domestic bank's equity size, $E_i$ , it is more likely that the financial regulatory policy, i.e., the capital adequacy ratio regulation, has the property of strategic substitute.
 Moreover, given c > T, when the international financial markets are more integrated with higher $\mu$ , the strategic substitutability of the financial regulatory policies is increased.